 - Excellent career prospects on completion of the PhD

 Full funding consisting of fees and living expenses, with ~£18,000 p.a. available to the highest quality candidates with home fee status.
 EU citizens who have been resident in the UK for over three years are also eligible for full funding.
-A number of studentships are available to EU citizens who have not been resident in the UK.
+A small number of studentships are available to EU citizens who have not been resident in the UK.
 Funding will be provided for attendance at conferences and time in industry.

 Application deadline for September 2019 entry: 30 March 2019